 Zinnias

-If you need a low-maintenance, sun-loving plant that will also attract butterflies, zinnias may be the perfect choice.
-These lovely flowers come in a variety of colors and sizes and are very easy to grow.
-However, shorter varieties are often a better choice for container gardens.
-Give these flowers lots of sun, and water them when the first few inches of soil has dried out.
+If you’re looking for a low-maintenance, sun-loving plant known to attract butterflies, zinnias may be the perfect choice.
+These easy-to-grow flowers thrive in full sun and are well-suited for beginners.
+While they come in a range of sizes, shorter varieties are often a better choice for containers.
+Plant these flowers in a spot that gets plenty of sunlight and water only when the first few inches of soil have dried out.

 African Violets